Khushboo (Pakistani actress)

 Khushboo (born 24 June 1980) is a Pakistani film and stage actress and dancer.
 Her first film was Maa Bani Dulhan, in 1988.

 Life and career

 Khushboo started her career in 1988 as a supporting actress, which she remained in most movies.
 Her only lead role was in Dil kisi ka dost nahi (1997).
 After garnering insufficient fame, she turned to stage shows in 2000 and married Pakistani actor Arbaaz Khan, with whom she has two sons.

+In 2025, she confirmed that she and Arbaaz had separated, after years of media speculation about their marriage.